nasa/cumulus-orca/tasks/request_files/README.md

                     'granules' (List): A list of dicts, each with the following keys:
                         'granuleId' (string): The id of the granule being restored.
                         'recover_files' (list(dict)): A list of dicts with the following keys:
-                            'key': The glacier key of the file to restore.
+                            'key' (str): Name of the file within the granule.
                             'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
                             'success' (boolean): True, indicating the restore request was submitted successfully,